-21. Lithium Carbonate Li2CO3
+22. Lithium Carbonate Li2CO3

 Lithium carbonate is used as a source of lithium in glazes.
 It offers the possibility of making glazes which have a brilliant color response, without the necessity of resorting to soluble materials or to frits.
-However, lithium carbonate is quite expensive, and this has perhaps kept it from being more generally used.
-Lithium carbonate has been used in small amounts in glazes as an auxillary flux to improve brightness and to increase the firing range.
+However, lithium carbonate is expensive, and perhaps this has kept it from being used more generally.
+Lithium carbonate has been used in small amounts in glazes as an auxiliary flux to improve brightness and to increase the firing range.

-22. Fluorspar CaF2
+23. Fluorspar CaF2